Joseph Goebbels: Antisemitism and the Holocaust

 Goebbels was antisemitic from a young age.
 After joining the Nazi Party and meeting Hitler, his antisemitism grew and became more radical.
 He began to see the Jews as a destructive force with a negative impact on German society.
+In 1930, he criticised Italian Fascist dictator Benito Mussolini for his relative lack of hostility towards Jews, stating that "Mussolini appears to have not recognized the Jewish question."
 After the Nazis seized control, he repeatedly urged Hitler to take action against the Jews.
 Despite his extreme antisemitism, Goebbels spoke of the "rubbish of race-materialism" and of the unnecessity of biological racism for the Nazi ideology.
-He also described Himmler's ideology as "in many regards, mad" and thought Alfred Rosenberg's theories were ridiculous.
+He also described Himmler's ideology as "in many regards, mad" and thought Alfred Rosenberg's racial theories were ridiculous.

 The Nazi Party's goal was to remove Jews from German cultural and economic life, and eventually to remove them from the country altogether.
 In addition to his propaganda efforts, Goebbels actively promoted the persecution of the Jews through pogroms, legislation, and other actions.
 Discriminatory measures he instituted in Berlin in the early years of the regime included bans against their using public transport and requiring that Jewish shops be marked as such.

 In November 1938, the German diplomat Ernst vom Rath was killed in Paris by the young Jewish man Herschel Grynszpan.
 In response, Goebbels arranged for inflammatory antisemitic material to be released by the press, and the result was the start of a pogrom.
 Jews were attacked and synagogues destroyed all over Germany.
 The situation was further inflamed by a speech Goebbels gave at a party meeting on the night of 8 November, where he obliquely called for party members to incite further violence against Jews while making it appear to be a spontaneous series of acts by the German people.
 At least a hundred Jews were killed, several hundred synagogues were damaged or destroyed, and thousands of Jewish shops were vandalised in an event called Kristallnacht (Night of Broken Glass).
 Around 30,000 Jewish men were sent to concentration camps.
 The destruction stopped after a conference held on 12 November, where Göring pointed out that the destruction of Jewish property was in effect the destruction of German property since the intention was that it would all eventually be confiscated.